 Why is the Sunset Bay Wharf on of the Best Places Anywhere for Youth Summer Programs?

--We have possibly the largest warmest sandiest beach on the Sound for beach combing, biking, and exploring the intertidal zone.
+-We have the largest warmest sandiest beach on the Sound for beach combing, biking, and exploring the intertidal zone.

 -We have crystal clear water undisturbed by most boat and ship traffic.